NewFuture/blog/_posts/2022-08-25-how-to-write-tests.md

 1. how to test a function
 1. how to test an async function
 1. how to test a hook
+1. how to test a component (render)
-1. how to test a component
+1. how to test a component (snapshot)
 1. how to test an APP

 ## JavaScript/TypeScript Framework